missacodes/fantasy-prem-scraper/README.md

 - During live matches FPL may throttle or change values; expect brief inconsistencies.
 - Layout can vary slightly by browser width; the table is intentionally narrow for readability.

-## Contributing
-Issues and pull requests are welcome.
-Please keep changes small and describe the reasoning in the commit message.

-## License
-MIT — see `LICENSE`.

 ---